 If the only income you received during the tax year was your social security or equivalent railroad retirement benefits, your benefits may not be taxable and you may not have to file a tax return.

 If you also received other income, your benefits will not be taxable unless your modified adjusted gross income (MAGI) is more than the base amount for your filing status.
 If you have income in addition to your benefits, you may have to file a return even if none of your benefits are taxable.
-Your taxable benefits and MAGI are figured by completing a worksheet in the Form 1040 Instructions or Form 1040A Instructions (PDF).
+Your taxable benefits and MAGI are figured by completing a worksheet in the Form 1040 Instructions (PDF) or Form 1040A Instructions (PDF).
 If you received benefits in the current tax year that were for a prior year, see Publication 915, Social Security and Equivalent Railroad Retirement Benefits, for rules on a special election, called a lump-sum election, that you can make that may reduce the amount of your taxable benefits.

 The taxable benefits, if any, must be included in the gross income of the person who has the legal right to receive them.
 For example, if you and your child received benefits, but the check for your child was made out in your name, you must use only your own portion of the benefits in figuring if any part is taxable to you.
 In calculating your child's taxable benefits, half of the portion that belongs to your child must be added to your child's other income to determine if any of those benefits are taxable to your child.